 Biking is not just a means of commute, but also a popular hobby for many people.
 Off-road riding is a style of biking that involves riding bikes on trails and unpaved roads.
 The challenges faced by the rider are much different from those faced on the road, adding to the thrill of it all.

 Then why dirt bikes are illegal in India?
 The culture of dirt bikes is still an unpopular one in India.
 Most dirt bikes are not street legal as they face issues with meeting emissions and noise regulations.
-The high cost of dirt bikes makes them impractical for regular use and limits the usage of the bike to very specific purposes.
+The high cost of dirt bikes makes them impractical to buy when you have many affordable options.

 Riders with a love for off-road trails and seeking new challenges on dirt trails know the importance of a dirt bike.
 These bikes are popular for performing stunts and jumps, thanks to the way they are designed and built.

 — Also read: 10 Best Dirt Bike Stand, Reviews & Buying Guide (Why you must have a Dirt Bike Stand)

 However, these bikes are not very popular in India.
 There are not many options available in the dirt bike segment market.
 Many of you may wonder what the reasons behind this are.

 If this has cleared your initial doubts about the reasons why dirt bikes are unpopular in India, do read on as we explain these points in detail.

 Dirt bikes are built for off-road riding and racing on irregular surfaces.
 This means they require certain modifications that allow them to function efficiently while providing grip to the rider and tackling the flying dirt and debris.

 These bikes have smaller frames and are stripped down to the basic necessities required to provide better grip, ease of handling, and maximum power output.
 As a result, these bikes do not have many safety features incorporated in them.